Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

-- In a small bowl, dissolve the yeast in warm milk and let it sit for 5 minutes until foamy.
+- In a small bowl, dissolve the active dry yeast in warm milk and let it sit for 5 minutes until foamy.

-- In a large mixing bowl, combine the sugar, melted butter, saffron threads, and egg.
-Mix well.
+- In a large mixing bowl, combine the granulated sugar, melted butter, saffron threads, and the whole egg.
+Mix well until fully combined.

-- Add the yeast mixture to the bowl and stir until well combined.
+- Add the yeast mixture to the bowl and stir until well incorporated.

-- Gradually add the flour and salt to the bowl, mixing until a dough forms.
+- Gradually add the all-purpose flour and salt, mixing until a soft dough forms.

 - Transfer the dough to a floured surface and knead for about 5 minutes until smooth and elastic.

-- Place the dough in a greased bowl, cover with a clean kitchen towel, and let it rise in a warm place for 1 hour or until doubled in size.
+- Place the dough in a greased bowl, cover with a clean kitchen towel, and let it rise in a warm place for 1 hour or until it has doubled in size.

 - Preheat the oven to 400°F (200°C) and line a baking sheet with parchment paper.

-- Punch down the dough and divide it into 12 equal pieces.
-Roll each piece into a long rope and shape it into an S-shape or other desired designs.
+- Once risen, punch down the dough and divide it into 12 equal pieces.
+Roll each piece into a long rope and shape it into an S-shape or any festive design you prefer.

 - Cover the buns with a clean kitchen towel and let them rise for another 30 minutes.

-- Brush the buns with beaten egg yolk for a shiny finish.
+- Brush the buns with the beaten egg yolk for a shiny finish.

 - Bake in the preheated oven for 12-15 minutes, or until golden brown.